yo3gfh/mp3pl/README.md

 * save and load playlists
 * volume, spectrum analyzer and waveform (scope) display

+In the mp3plSH folder, there's a context menu shell extension that you may build and install in order to add audio files to mp3pl playlist by right-clicking on them in Windows Explorer.

+**!!!
+IMPORTANT !!!**

+Build both the app and the extension in the same way (as UNICODE or ANSI, 32 or 64 bit), otherwise interesting things start to happen :-))

 Please note that this is cca.
 20 years old code, not particullary something to write home about :-))